swiftlang/swift-evolution/proposals/0295-codable-synthesis-for-enums-with-associated-values.md

 }

-// contains keys for all associated values of `case load` enum CodingKeys_load: CodingKey {
+// contains keys for all associated values of `case load` enum LoadCodingKeys: CodingKey {
   case key
 }

-// contains keys for all associated values of `case store` enum CodingKeys_store: CodingKey {
+// contains keys for all associated values of `case store` enum StoreCodingKeys: CodingKey {
   case key
   case value
 }